engels74/obzorarr/README.md

 - **Automatic Sync** — Scheduled background sync of viewing history
 - **AI Fun Facts** — Optional AI-generated personalized insights

+## Issues & Support

+Found a bug or have a feature request?
+Please submit issues and feature requests to the **[obzorarr-docker repository](https://github.com/engels74/obzorarr-docker/issues)** rather than this repository.
+This ensures your report reaches the maintainers monitoring issue tracking across the project.

 ## Screenshots

 <details>